augustmoonlight/CA1_plateau_20250810/README.md

    ![Voltage trace of somatic voltage recording demonstrating Ca/NMDA plateau](examplefig_soma_vtrace)
    ![Voltage trace of dendritic voltage recording demonstrating Ca/NMDA plateau](examplefig_dend_vtrace)
    which is the voltage trace of the soma recording and dendrite recording, respectively.
 They demonstrate Ca/NMDA plateau with elevated membrane potential at a 10-100 ms timescale, which emerged in the latter cycle of theta burst stimulation.
 The simulation result is in accordance with the experimental findings.

+Questions can be directed to Ying-Chieh Hsu (namonaki1122@gmail.com).